 Whether you’re unhappy in your present position or simply seeking new challenges, you may be wondering if sharing your feelings with your immediate supervisor would be more helpful or harmful.
-Will you be viewed as a deserter or a lame duck —or will the company vie to keep you?
+What should you do?
+Tell your boss you’re job hunting or keep it on the low-down?

 You may never know, but here are a few things to consider.